samarapires-ml/samarapires-ml/README.md

 # Hi, I'm Samara 👋

-🎓 Master of Science in Modelling, Data & Predictions — University of Alberta 🎓 Bachelor of Engineering in Computer Science — University of Mumbai 📍 Canada
+🎓 Master of Science in Modelling, Data & Predictions — University of Alberta <br>
+🎓 Bachelor of Engineering in Computer Science — University of Mumbai <br>
+📍 Canada <br>

 My work combines **research, applied data science, and engineering** to build data-driven systems.
 I’m particularly interested in **machine learning, statistical modelling, and AI systems applied to real-world problems in finance, healthcare, and technology.**